BroadbandForum/usp-test/index.md

 </ol>
 <h3 id="get-message-with-invalid-parameter">1.41 Get message with invalid parameter</h3>
 <h4 id="purpose-41">Purpose</h4>
-<p>The purpose of this test is to ensure the can properly handle a Get message when a single invalid parameter is requested.</p>
+<p>The purpose of this test is to ensure the Agent can properly handle a Get message when a single invalid parameter is requested.</p>
 <h4 id="functionality-tag-40">Functionality Tag</h4>
 <p>Mandatory</p>
 <h4 id="test-setup-41">Test Setup</h4>